MicrosoftDocs/dynamics-365-fraud-protection/content/user-roles-access.md

 Microsoft Dynamics 365 Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
 Users access Fraud Protection differently, depending on their user role in the organization's Azure tenant.
 When you add a new user to the system, you can select the roles to assign roles to the user.
 For information about how to set up user roles and access in Fraud Protection, see [Configure user access](configure-user-access.md).

 All the roles in the following list are named as they will be named in your production environment.
-To grant users access to these roles in your sandbox environment, select the version of the role that begins with "Sandbox_" (for example, **Sandbox_AllAreas_Admin**).
+To grant users access to these roles in your sandbox environment, select the version of the role that begins with "Sandbox_".
+For example, **Sandbox_AllAreas_Admin**.

 > [!NOTE]
 > If the selection of roles that's shown to you differs from the following list, you might be using the payment service provider version of Fraud Protection.
 In this case, see [Payment service provider user roles and access](psp-user-roles.md) for the list of roles.